Investors paid 66.48p per share in the New Listing for this property, and it became available on the Resale market March 15th 2017.

 The total rent forecast for the 21 properties is £88,185 per annum.
 The number of vacant flats may vary month to month.
 For prudence we have factored into our forecasts an annual void rate of 1.9% and have not included any growth in rental values.

 The properties were acquired in good condition, and the Chartered Surveyor's report identifies no material issues.
-We have made a provision of £5,000 for any remedial works that further testing reveals.
-There is also a total provision of £5,000 for furnishings.
+We have made a provision of £1,200 per unit for any remedial works that further testing reveals.
+There is also a provision of £500 per unit for furnishings.

 This transaction was approved by our RICS qualified Director of Property.